Jūrmala

-Jūrmala ([ˈjuːrmala]; "seaside") is a state city in Latvia, about 25 km west of Riga.
-Jūrmala is a resort town stretching 32 km and sandwiched between the Gulf of Riga and the Lielupe River.
-It has a 33 km stretch of white-sand beach, and a population of 49,325 in 2019, making it the fifth-largest city in Latvia.
+Jūrmala ([ˈjuːrmala]; "seaside") is a state city in the Vidzeme region of Latvia, about 25 km west of Riga.
+Jūrmala is a resort town stretching 32 km and is sandwiched between the Gulf of Riga and the Lielupe River.
+It has a 33 km stretch of white-sand beach and is the fifth-largest city in Latvia.

-While Latvia was part of the Soviet Union, Jūrmala was a favorite holiday-resort and tourist destination for high-level Communist Party officials, particularly Leonid Brezhnev and Nikita Khrushchev.
+While Latvia was under Soviet occupation, Jūrmala was a favorite holiday-resort and tourist destination for high-level Communist Party officials, particularly Leonid Brezhnev and Nikita Khrushchev.
 Although many amenities such as beach-houses and concrete hotels remain, some have fallen into disrepair.
 Jūrmala remains a tourist attraction with long beaches facing the Gulf of Riga and romantic wooden houses in the Art Nouveau style.

 Names and administrative history

 The name Jūrmala stems from Latvian jūra ("sea") and mala ("edge", "side", "margin"), thus "seaside" in English.